 Check out the LNAT website for a selection of LNAT past papers and sample LNAT essay questions, as this is a great place to familiarise yourself with the type of task you need to tackle.

-If you’re out of the habit of essay-writing, don’t leave it until test day to re-familiarise yourself.
-Writing skills (such as organising ideas, explaining with clarity and cohesion) work like muscles, so train them in advance of the LNAT test by writing a few essays in the run-up, doing an LNAT practice test or two.
+If you’re out of the habit of essay writing, don’t leave it until test day to re-familiarise yourself.
+Writing skills (such as organising ideas and explaining with clarity and cohesion) work like muscles, so train them in advance of the LNAT test by writing a few essays in the run-up and doing an LNAT practice test or two.

 What is a good LNAT score?

 This will largely depend on the university you are applying to.
-You can ask the university you are applying to for the scores they are looking for, but the university may not tell you, so as to incentivise your o achieve the best score possible.
+You can ask the university you are applying to for the scores they are looking for, but the university may not tell you so as to incentivise you to achieve the best score possible.